Barnardiston

 Barnardiston (/bɑrnərˈdɪstən/ bar-nər-DIS-tən) is a village and parish in the West Suffolk district of Suffolk, England.
 The village is located about four miles north-east of Haverhill off the A143.
+In 2011 the parish had a population of 168.

 History

 The name has an older form Bernardeston, which means 'farmstead of a man called Beornheard'.
 Prior to the mid-eighteenth century it is often listed as "Barnardiston otherwise Chilbourne", and it is listed as Cileburna in the Domesday Book.
-The first Domesday listing is of the lands of Earl Ralph, which Goodrich the Steward kept in Suffolk in the King's hand.
-It consisted of a socman holding 30 acres.
+The Earl Ralph's holdings, which Goodrich the Steward held in the King's possession in Suffolk, are included in the first Domesday document.
+That was only a socman with 30 acres.
 There were a bordar, a ploughteam, and 6 acres of meadow, formerly valued at ten shillings.
 Then at twenty shillings.
 The other Domesday listing is part of the great possessions of Richard, son of Earl Gislebert.
 Goodwin, a freeman, held 2 carucates of land, 1 villein, 4 bordars, formerly 2 ploughteams but then one only, 6 acres of meadow, one mill, and one rouncy.
 The value had been forty shillings, but was then fifty shillings.
 Geoffrey, son of Hamon, then held over Goodwin.

+In 1889 it became part of the administrative county of West Suffolk, in 1894 it became part of Clare Rural District.
+In 1974 it became part of the non-metropolitan district of St Edmundsbury in the non-metropolitan county of Suffolk.
+On 1 April 1988 the parish of Monks Risbridge was abolished and merged with Barnardiston.